jayrajroshan/Articles/PoA.md

 ## Creating the network

 First let's make our working directory, and all the folders we need within it.
-We can do
+We can do this via the file manager in both Windows and Linux, or using the mkdir command in linux.
+First we will create a folder named blockchain
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI1NTQ2ODIwLC0xMDYzNDcyMDMwLC0xNz
-AxMTU4NjE5LDE1MTczMzUzOTgsLTM1NDA5MDU0MiwtODgyODUy
-NzUxLDgyMDI1NDgxLDE3NzkwODAxMzcsLTU2MTc0MzM1OCwxNz
-Q2NTg0MzAsMjU3ODEzMzM5LDU5OTE2NDA1NCwtMTI4NzA2MTk3
-M119
+eyJoaXN0b3J5IjpbLTEwNjQxMzIyMDEsLTEwNjM0NzIwMzAsLT
+E3MDExNTg2MTksMTUxNzMzNTM5OCwtMzU0MDkwNTQyLC04ODI4
+NTI3NTEsODIwMjU0ODEsMTc3OTA4MDEzNywtNTYxNzQzMzU4LD
+E3NDY1ODQzMCwyNTc4MTMzMzksNTk5MTY0MDU0LC0xMjg3MDYx
+OTczXX0=
 -->